JamieWohletz/marbles/README.md

 1. To learn
 2. Because the wheel doesn't do something they need

-While learning was a nice side effect of having done this project, my main reason was that I couldn't find any routers that did what I _needed_.
+While learning was a nice side effect of having done this project, the main reason was that I couldn't find any routers that did what I _needed_.
 Granted, I didn't read the docs for all 13,771 (as of this writing) other routers, but I read the docs for some of the top ones and couldn't find what I needed.

 What did I need?